Spartano/reduxstragram/readme.md

 # Learn Redux

-A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+A simple React + Redux implementation made for portfolio purpose.
+You can increment likes, add and delete comments.

 ## Running